-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+Since our society is so computer-driven, you're probably not surprised to hear that your ability to repay your mortgage loan boils down to one number.
+All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-FICO makes a difference in your interest rate
+Credit scores make a difference in your interest rate

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Improving your score
+Raising your FICO score

 What can you do to improve your FICO score?
 Very little in the short term.
 Because the FICO score is based on your lifelong credit history, it's very hard to significantly improve the score with quick fixes.
 You should, of course, appeal for the credit agency to remove any incorrect data on your credit report, which is the only "quick fix" for credit problems.

 How do I find out my credit score?

 Before you can improve your score, you must obtain your score and make sure that the reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
 They also provide helpful information and tools that can help you improve your FICO score.

 You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
 You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.